 Parking permits are required for ALL vehicles on campus between 7:30 and 4:30 on weekdays.
-FSU’s Office of Transportation & Parking Services has a great website.
-This page is a very condensed version with specific tips for Art History students, staff, and visitors.
+The FSU Office of Transportation & Parking Services has a great website.
+Below are some specific tips for Art History students, staff, and visitors.

 • Always park nose-in.
-You will receive a ticket for backing into a space.
-Permits are checked regularly and very quickly by license-plate scanning.
-Backing in slows the process and annoys the attendants.
+You will receive a ticket if you back into a space.
+Permits are checked regularly by license-plate scanning; backing in slows the process and annoys attendants.

-• Pay attention to the signs in lots and garages.
-They tell you exactly who can park where and when, and the rules are strictly and efficiently enforced.
-All campus parking spaces are scanned several times a day.
+• Pay attention to signs in lots and garages.
+They tell you exactly who can park where and when.
+The rules are strictly enforced.

 • Be aware that special events and groups can close spaces in garages and lots.
-Call St. is often reserved for OLLI classes (Try to be patient; these folks help support the university).
-The Civic Center lot and St. Augustine garage are reserved for civic and athletic events, and there are special rules before and during football games.
+The Call St. garage is often reserved for OLLI classes (Try to be patient; these folks help support the university).
+The Civic Center lot and St. Augustine garage are often reserved for civic and athletic events.
+There are special rules for many lots before and during football games.

-We recommend signing up for Transportation Announcements, to receive notice each evening of parking lot reservations the next day.
+Sign up for Transportation Announcements, to receive one email notice each evening listing all parking lot reservations the next day.

-Visitors: If you are driving to campus and do not have a permit, please contact the main office (850-644-1250) at least a day ahead of time to arrange parking.
+Visitors: If you are visiting the Department of Art History and do not have a permit, please contact the main office (850-644-1250) at least a day ahead of time to arrange parking.
 We have permits for loading and service zones.